lrondi/Project_1/README.md

-# Project_1
+# Performance comparison of two RNA sequencing techniques: DriverMap vs RNAseq

-This is a very simplified version of an analysis of an RNA sequencing technique performance.
+This is a very simplified version of an analysis of an RNA sequencing technique performance, done as a project for the Data Analytics bootcamp from UC Berkeley.
 We took some liberties (because of lack of time) to avoid some required data manipulation.

 The goal of this project was to evaluate the performance of a new RNA sequencing technique called DriverMap, by comparing its overall ability to pick up genes with different levels of expression, and also how good the technique is at picking up highly expressing genes.